JasonInd/ChatGPT-DiscordBot/README.md

 Aimed to be as simple as possible so that people can set it up and modify on their own with ease.

 > **Warning**
 > #### 2023-02-12 Update: Uploaded versions for multiple options for everyone!
-Recommend using bot.py and bot2.py but please let me know if you have any issues!
+I Recommend using bot.py or bot2.py but please let me know if you have any issues!
 > #### 2023-02-10 Update: Currently switched to EdgeGPT, doesn't require OpenAI API key and is free but may be buggy as it is in beta.
 > #### 2023-02-09 Update: ChatGPT is unstable, lots of server overload and problems right now.